sparkdotfi/spark-docs-v2/docs/pages/rewards/index.md

 ## What are the rewards?

-The rewards will mainly be tokens from partners of Spark, this being DeFi projects or companies that Spark has a partnership with.
-An example is the Redstone campaign, which rewards users who deposits cbBTC into the SparkLend market, which is powered by RedStone oracles.
+The rewards will mainly be tokens from partners of Spark, this being other DeFi projects or companies that Spark has a partnership with.
+An example is the [Redstone campaign](/rewards/redstone), which rewards users who deposits cbBTC into the SparkLend market, which is powered by RedStone oracles.

 ## How do I earn rewards?